-All applications must be submitted by the applicant themselves via the Royal Academy of Engineering's online Grant Management System (GMS), available at https://grants.raeng.org.uk
+All applications must be submitted by the applicant themselves via the Academy's online Grant Management System (GMS), available at https://grants.raeng.org.uk

 All applicants must first register and provide some basic log-in details to create a profile.
 Before completing the application form, applicants are asked to complete a Diversity Monitoring Form to help the Academy monitor and assess its equality, diversity and inclusion policy.